tedsluis/docker-dump1090/README.md

 alt="dump1090-mutability with heatmap & radarview" width="600" height="400" border="10" /></a>

 # Live view
-Watch my dump1090 fork with heatmap and rangeview in the Google cloud: http://130.211.68.85/dump1090/gmap.html
+Try my dump1090 fork with heatmap and rangeview in the Google cloud: http://130.211.68.85/dump1090/gmap.html
 (This dump1090 runs on a 60-day free trail that is available until 9 april 2016, more info at https://cloud.google.com/free-trial/)

 # Usage

-### Download dockerfile
+### Download the dockerfile
 This step is optional: If you don't build the image your self it will be downloaded the first time you try to run it.
-In case continue at 'Run it:'.
+In this case continue at 'Run a docker container:'.
 Download the dockerfile (select the version you want: The first is with heatmap & rangeview, the seconds is without):
 ````
 $ wget https://raw.githubusercontent.com/tedsluis/docker-dump1090/master/dockerfile